Phage family classification under Caudoviricetes: a review of current tools using the latest ICTV classification framework: Introduction

 The unique properties and life styles make phages key players in multiple applications.
 For example, phage therapy is a promising strategy for treating bacterial infections, particularly those with antibiotic-resistant bacteria.
 It has been found that intravenous phage preparations could treat \textit{Staphylococcus aureus} that induced pneumonia in mice \cite{saussereau2012bacteriophages, oduor2016experimental}.
 In addition, phages can be used to treat gastrointestinal infections.
 It has been demonstrated that phages are effective in reducing intestinal pathogens and have less impact on the composition of the intestinal microbiota compared to antibiotics \cite{galtier2016bacteriophages,nale2016bacteriophage, jaiswal2013efficacy, gutierrez2020phage}.
 Moreover, phages are important in food safety.
 The use of specific phage treatments in the food industry can prevent product spoilage and limit the spread of bacteria, providing a safe environment for animal and plant food production \cite{sillankorva2012bacteriophages, garcia2008bacteriophages, coffey2010phage, gutierrez2017applicability}.

-However, despite the abundance and importance of phages in various ecosystems, the understanding of phages is still very limited.
-According to the database supported by the National Center for Biotechnology Information (NCBI), the number of identified phages changed from 5,860 in 2015 to 14,819 in 2022 in the RefSeq database, which is tripled in size.
-Besides the reference genomes, there are roughly 10,004,207 assembled phages in the Genbank database in 2022, an almost tenfold increase compared to 2015 (1,893,134).
+However, despite the abundance and importance of phages in various ecosystems, our understanding of phages is still very limited.
+According to the database supported by the National Center for Biotechnology Information (NCBI), the number of identified phages in class \textit{Caudoviricetes} changed from 1,359 in 2015 to 4,483 in 2022 in the RefSeq database, which is tripled in size.
+Besides the reference genomes, there are roughly 63,588 assembled phages belonging to Class \textit{Caudoviricetes} in the Genbank database in 2022, an almost five fold increase compared to 2015 (16,232).
 However, the characterization of phages cannot keep pace with the fast increase of the sequencing data.